 - 2 cups dried great northern beans

-- Heat a medium-large pot over medium heat.
-Add the olive oil.
-Once hot, add the onions.
-Cook a few minutes, until the onions are softened.
-Add the chiles and garlic, cook for another 3-4 minutes, until softened.
+- Heat a medium to large pot over medium heat.
+Lightly coat the bottom of the pot with olive oil.
+Add the onion and cook a few minutes, until softened.
+Add the peppers and garlic and cook for another 3-4 minutes, until softened.

-- Add the beans, cumin, oregano, and broth.
-(If using water or unsalted broth, add a few large pinches of salt.)
-Cover and bring to a boil, then reduce heat to low.
-Cook until beans are tender, 2-3 hours.
+- Add the soaked beans, oregano, cumin, and broth or water.
+(If using water add a few large pinches of salt.)
+Cover and bring to a boil, then reduce the heat to low.
+Cook until the beans are tender, 1 1/2-2 hours.

 Cannellini or navy beans could also be used.

 This recipe is my entry in this month’s My Legume Love Affair, hosted at Sweet Artichoke.
-I’m also sharing this recipe in Slightly Indulgent Tuesday, Hearth and Soul Hop, Gluten Free Wednesdays, These Chicks Cooked, Allergy Free Wednesdays, Full Plate Thursday, and Wellness Weekends.
+I’m also sharing this recipe in Slightly Indulgent Tuesday, Hearth and Soul Hop, Gluten Free Wednesdays, These Chicks Cooked, Full Plate Thursday, and Wellness Weekends.

 Beautiful chili, Kalinda.
 And haha on the draft blockers saving on bean purchases.
 It’s pretty cold here right now, as I haven’t tended my woodstove yet this morning, so the thought of this warm, hearty chili is super appealing. ;-)